 Myra Gale Brown, however, hadn’t been told of the story and failed to follow along with the fib.

 “I could so easily have said, ‘I’m J.W.
-Brown’s daughter,'” she said, looking back on the day.
+Brown’s daughter,'” she said, looking back on the day it was revealed she was 13 and Jerry Lee Lewis’ spouse.
 “Because that was the truth!
 If anybody had told me anything, I could have prevented this thing.
 But they didn’t, and I didn’t, and the rest is history, I guess.”

 Indeed, it was.
 After just a few shows in England, the tour was canceled.
 The British public, fueled by the tabloids branding Lewis as a “cradle robber” and a “baby snatcher,” practically drove him out of the country, vehemently abhorring his relationship.

 Unfortunately, returning stateside did nothing to stop the flood of vitriol that was spewing about Lewis and Brown.
 Not only were they criticizing her age, they were also pointing out the fact that Jerry Lee Lewis had once again married before his divorce was finalized.
 Additionally, his latest single was called “High School Confidential,” which, though unrelated to his relationship, did not help his case.